 How it works

 You need to engage an approved quality auditor to complete a desktop review of the required documentary evidence.
-See a list of required documents for each profession.
+See a list of required documents for each profession on page 11 of 'Verification module required documentation'.

 Certification audit